talktogproject/ethicsteacher/endto-during.md

 ### **IV.
 Keeping a research record**

 Many things happen while implementing a research project.
-There are decisions and changes that are made along the way.
+Some decisions and changes are made along the way.
 It is difficult to recall details of what you did, who are involved, and when, where, and why something happened after a research project is finished.
 Keeping a written research record during study implementation is one way to keep track of what happened in your project and to be able to describe it accurately when you are publishing the results.

 * * *
 #### How this supports the BPS ethics principle of _scientific integrity_